BegumDev/GetSetHoliday/README.md

     ![Image of laptop, tablet and phone wireframes of the main page](documents/wireframes/contact-page.JPG)
 ## Features
 ***
+* ### Main Page
+    1. #### Navbar - this consists of 2 elements.
+        * A clickable logo - Once clicked, it will direct you to back to the home page.
+On larger screens purposely set in the top left corner of the webpage as universally expected to be placed.
+On mobile screens the logo will take up the full width of a column at the head of the page, again to be easily accessible should a user want to return to a home page.
+The navbar is fixed to the top of the screen on all screen sizes again for ease of access.
+        * An interactive menu - a border will appear when hovering over each section of the menu and will disappear when moved off it.
+This is designed to help guide the user to their intended page.
+On larger screens the menu will set in the top right hand of the page and on mobile devices will again take up a full width of a row to mimic a desktop menu experience.
+    2. #### About us section.
+        * Hero image with a slogan - purposely placed is a simplified image of sunglasses on a beach to denote holidays.
+The ommitance of any other images is to captivate the users attention inviting them to read the slogan.The slogan itself explains that this is a holiday booking website.
+        * Explanatory text - text to supplement the hero image to outline the nature of the website.
+    3. #### Insight into deals using deal cards.
+        * A placement of 3 deals is there to help users get a taste of what  deals are on offer.
+It is intended to draw the users attention and to incite further queries.
+The price tags are purposely bright again for attention to be drawn.
+    4. #### Why book with us.
+        * This section outlines reasons to book with us headed by 3 one word titles.
+These titles are to summarise the main merits of this website.
+They then go on to elaborate why a customer should feel assured.
+It also contains a link to the contact page as an initial invite to make contact.
+    5. #### Testimonials.
+        * Fictational past experiences have been included to give the user a sense of assurance that we are a reputable service.
+    6. #### Footer.
+        * Information including an address, email, phone and social media links have been placed to allow the user easy access in order to make contact.
+The social media links direct users to an external social media platform.
+* ### Deals Page
+        1.
+        2.
+        3.
+        4.
+        5.
+* ### Contact Page
+        1.
+        2.
+        3.
+        4.
+        5.
 ## Technologies Used
 ***
 ### Languages Used